-The Council is required to participate in the Carbon Reduction Energy Efficiency Scheme.
-This scheme is currently in the initial year of its second phase, which ends on 31 March 2019.
-The Council is required to purchase allowances, either prospectively or retrospectively, and surrender them on the basis of emissions, i.e. carbon dioxide produced as energy used.
-As carbon dioxide is emitted (i.e. as energy is used), a liability and an expense are recognised.
-The liability will be discharged by surrendering allowance.
+The Council has been required to participate in the Carbon Reduction Energy Efficiency Scheme.
+This scheme ended on 31 March 2019.
+The Council was required to purchase allowances, either prospectively or retrospectively, and surrender them on the basis of emissions, i.e. carbon dioxide produced as energy used.
+As carbon dioxide is emitted (i.e. as energy is used), a liability and an expense have been recognised.
+The liability will being discharged by surrendering allowance.
 The liability is measured at the best estimate of the expenditure required to meet the obligation, normally the current market price of the number of allowances required to meet the liability at the reporting date.
 The cost to the Council is recognised and reported in the costs of the Council's services and is apportioned to services on the basis of energy consumption.